roothaxor/Ransom/README.md

 <h4> batch_ransom_example.txt	- simple batch to show how a ransomware can be coded with batch programming</h4>

-<h2> This is only for educational purpose Criminals are invited to Use it as ransomware :) Just kidding </h2>
+<h2> This is not only for educational purpose Criminals are invited to Use it Bad Way </h2>